advanced-security/ghas-reviewer-app/README.md

 GitHub Advanced Security (GHAS) Reviewer App allows security teams to enforces a reviewer to approve and dismiss alerts.
 This allows security experts to provide 4-eyes principle over all security alerts generated in GitHub.

+> [!TIP]
+> GitHub Advanced Security (GHAS) has now Alert Dismissal feature built directly into the product.
+> This app is not required for that functionality.

 ## ✨ Features

 - Re-open closed alerts if an unapproved users changes the alert